Lakshan-Chamoditha-Perera/D24-Hostal-Management-System/README.md

 - **Factory Pattern**: The `DaoFactory` class also demonstrates the Factory pattern by providing a factory method to create specific DAO implementations based on the requested type.
 It abstracts the creation logic and allows easy extension of DAO classes.

 - **Facade Pattern**: The system design incorporates the Facade pattern to provide a simplified interface for interacting with complex subsystems.
 The controller classes act as facades that encapsulate the business logic and interact with the DAO layer.

+## Keyboard Shortcuts

+The D24 Hostel Management System supports the following keyboard shortcuts:

+- **Navigate to Manage Students**: Press `Ctrl + S` to navigate to the Manage Students form.
+- **Navigate to Manage Rooms**: Press `Ctrl + R` to navigate to the Manage Rooms form.
+- **Navigate to Manage Reservations**: Press `Ctrl + E` to navigate to the Manage Reservations form.
+- **Logout**: Press `Ctrl + L` to logout from the system.

+Please note that these shortcuts can be used on the Dashboard page to perform quick actions without using the mouse.

+### Shortcut Key Handling

+The `sidePane.setOnKeyPressed` event handler listens for key presses and triggers the corresponding actions based on the pressed keys:

 ## Installation